Campus Job Descriptions

 - Organize, plan, assist, and coordinate preparations for various fundraising and community activities and events.

 - Assume all reasonable professional duties and responsibilities as assigned by the supervisor.

 - Must understand and support the mission of the community college.

 - Must have strong communication (written and oral) and interpersonal skills.

 - Must be able to communicate effectively by phone and email on a daily basis.

-- Must be able to work with Microsoft Office products.
+- Must be able to work with Microsoft Office and Google products.

 - Must be able to operate office equipment proficiently.